-While in the live monitoring mode, pressing the MENU button displays the following Live Monitoring menu on the right edge of the screen.
+While in the live monitoring mode, pressing the MENU button displays the following Live Monitoring menu at the top of the screen.
 Pressing the MENU button again hides the menu.
 You can navigate through menus and items by pressing the arrow buttons.